Stef-00012/Discord-User-Installed-Apps/README.md

         - `scopes`: Your OAuth2 scopes (`identify` scope is required for the bot to work)
     - `jwt`: Config for the JSON Web Token (used to store the user ID in the browser's cookie, to keep the user logged in)
         - `secret`: Your JSON Web Token secret (any string, possibly hard to guess)

+# Database transfer

+If you previously used the bot with a MongoDB database, after step 4 run `npm run db:transfer` in the same folder as the `package.json` file and skip the step 5.

 # Hosted